iCAS-Lab/2025-computer-architecture-class/Project2/README.md

 In this assignment, we will explore memory hierarchy design using the [gem5 simulator](https://www.gem5.org/).
 You will learn how cache size, hierarchy depth, and organization influence CPU performance (CPI, execution time) and how cost constraints drive real-world design trade-offs.

 By running and analyzing simulations, you will discover the “sweet spot” — the optimal balance between cache capacity, latency, and overall system performance.
-In the bonus section, you will integrate cost modeling to identify the most efficient design under practical constraints.
+In the second section, you will integrate cost modeling to identify the most efficient design under practical constraints.

 ---